Steinar-Slette/Data_in_the_wild_exam/README.md

 # Repository overview

-The following tree structure shows the files and folders, their purpose and their location within this repository.
+The following tree structure shows the files and folders within this repository.
 The main parts of the project are described in the [Get started](#get-started) section.

 ```
 │   .env.sample